 Understand the Basic Principles

 Before diving into the complexities of action potentials, make sure you have a solid understanding of basic concepts like membrane potential, ion gradients, and the role of ion channels.
+Still, visualize the neuron as a tiny battery, with different concentrations of ions acting as the chemical components that drive its electrical activity.
 These are the building blocks upon which everything else is based.
-Visualize the neuron as a tiny battery, with different concentrations of ions acting as the chemical components that drive its electrical activity.
 Grasping these fundamentals will make it much easier to understand the sequence of events that occur during an action potential.

 Focus on the Timing of Events